 Or, even that there really is more than one side to the problem.

 He certainly got a hint of this in HBP, and he understood enough of what he was shown to begin to have a bit of pity for Malfoy’s position in this conflict.
-Though he still hates Malfoy’s guts.
+Even though he still hates Malfoy’s guts.

-And in the end, we didn’t.
+And in the end, it wasn’t.
 And from where I am standing, a satisfactory conclusion to this series is still MIA.

 It should also be obvious to us from the excerpts that we’ve seen from Bagshott’s History of Magic — going all the way back to Year 1 — that every one of these kids has been being deliberately fed a steady diet of lies where it comes to the history of their own society.
 And that the myths of Glorious Godric vs. Sinister Salazar aren’t even the half of it.